-This Week’s Contributors: MS-Mike Straw, AC-Alexander Cohen, JC-Justin Cassingham, RC-Randy Cassingham.
+This Week’s Contributors: MS-Mike Straw, AC-Alexander Cohen, RC-Randy Cassingham.

-Last Week’s Issue on Medium (please do share the link).
+Previous Issues on Medium — yes, there is one this week (please do share the link).

 Basic Subscriptions to This is True are Free athttps://thisistrue.com.
 All stories are completely rewritten using facts from the noted sources.
 This is True® is a registered trademark.
 Published weekly by ThisisTrue.Inc, PO Box 666, Ridgway CO 81432 USA (ISSN 1521-1932).

 Copyright ©2020 by Randy Cassingham, All Rights Reserved.
 All broadcast, publication, retransmission to email lists, web site or social media posting, or any other copying or storage,in any medium, online or not, is strictly prohibited without prior written permission from the author.
 Manual forwarding by email to friends is allowed if 1) the text is forwarded in its entirety from the “Since 1994” line on top through the end of this paragraph and 2) No fee is charged.
 I request that you forward no more than three copies to any oneperson — after that, they should get their own free subscription.
 I appreciate people who report violations of my copyright.

 To get True delivered to you every week, click here to open a subscribe form.